JesseOli100/Pandas-Challenge/README.md

 • Used StackOverFlow and ChatGPT for issues on the code and/or to explain why certain pieces of the script were not running as intended

-• The majority of how the code works is explained on the .bas file through the comments made next to the code.
-I did my best to iterate each line with the basics precepts of what each line or set of lines is supposed to be doing
+• The majority of how it works is explained on the comments within the code or is self-explanatory throughout the flow of the code